Planned Works on M8 Junctions 16 to 17 (Woodside Viaduct)

 The temporary propping work is expected to be fully completed in early 2026.
 However, Amey is working towards delivering the eastbound carriageway sooner, in Summer 2025.

-*Please Note: Amey are exploring opportunities to bring work forward where possible.
+Amey will continue to explore opportunities to bring work forward where possible.
 These dates are subject to change due to unforeseen circumstances such as adverse weather or unexpected service diversions.

 Why have the dates for completion of the propping changed since the beginning of the work?